10 High-Paying Jobs for English Majors

 • Look for internship, volunteer, or non-salary opportunities that allow you to apply your degree skills in a real-world business environment.
 For example, literary agents, who represent authors and get a commission of book sales, often get their start by interning under an experienced agent at an established agency.

-• Search jobs listings for positions you’re interested in, particularly ones that list English as a required or preferred degree.
-Also consider applying for jobs that list communications, marketing, journalism, or “degrees in related fields,” as these employers may be open to hiring someone with English degree skills.
+• Search job listings for positions you’re interested in, particularly ones that list English as a required or preferred degree.
+Also, consider applying for jobs that list communications, marketing, journalism, or “degrees in related fields,” as these employers may consider hiring someone with English degree skills.

 • Build a portfolio of professional work by taking on freelance projects that highlight the tasks listed in the job descriptions you find in your searches.
 These might include copywriting, proofreading, fact-checking, sensitivity reading, writing book reviews, tutoring, or event planning gigs.